Cauayan, Negros Occidental: Tourism

 Tourism has recently picked up in the Cauayan Municipality, with its fine white sand beaches and diverse marine and wildlife.

-Punta Bulata Resort & Spa, the most developed resort in the area, with an AA accreditation from the Department of Tourism, has seen tourists from all parts of the world who come to relax, bask in the tropical atmosphere and enjoy the marine life that is among the best in the country.
+Punta Bulata Resort & Spa is a resort with an AA accreditation from the Department of Tourism.

 Danjugan Island Marine Reserve is a wildlife sanctuary in Barangay Bulata is also one of the most recognized dive spots in the region.
-Once featured on the cover of Mabuhay Magazine, this island has one of the most diverse and highly dense coral life in the world, comparable to the Great Barrier Reef.
+This island has one of the most diverse and highly dense coral life in the world.
 Visitors may go for day-trips to the island with pre-arranged visits by contacting Danjugan Island or through Punta Bulata Resort.

 The Lubay-lubay Festival and Feast of the Conversion of St. Paul is held annually on January 25.

 Community services

 Health

 The main concern of the Local Government Unit of Cauayan is the provision of adequate health facilities and services to its constituents.
 The Rural Health Unit in the Poblacion is supported by 24 Barangay Health Stations and 22 sub-stations located in the different barangays.
 Complementing the health services is the newly operated Cauayan District Hospital managed by the Local Government Unit located in Barangay Isio.
 Services offered include medical consultation, maternal and child care, immunization, control of diarrheal diseases, control of acute respiratory infection, family planning, nutrition, tuberculosis control, leprosy control, dental health, rabies control, malaria control, sexually transmitted disease control, AIDS prevention, cancer control, dengue control, cardiovascular disease prevention and control, prevention of blindness, environmental sanitation and care of the elderly.